kingcu/blog.ridewithgps.com/_posts/2012-06-15-New-Help-System.markdown

 <img class="postimage" src="/images/post_images/help_preview.jpg">

-We have been keeping track of support emails and phone calls for the last few months so we were able to start building the help page with content from those questions and answers.
+We have been keeping track of support emails and phone calls for the last few months, which enabled us to start the help page with content from those questions and answers.
 Over the coming weeks we will be fleshing out the help content with the goal of comprehensive coverage of site functionality.